suryakant54321/irriSchedule/README.md

 - [SWAP] Soil Water Plant Atmosphere framework.
 - [Hydrus-1D] a public domain Windows-based modeling environment for analysis of water flow and solute transport in variably saturated porous media.
 Designed by [pc-progress].
-- [WOFOST] (WOrld FOod STudies) is a simulation model for the quantitative analysis of the growth and production of annual field crops.
+- WOrld FOod STudies [WOFOST] is a simulation model for the quantitative analysis of the growth and production of annual field crops.
-- [APSIM] The Agricultural Production Systems sIMulator (APSIM) a highly advanced simulator of agricultural systems.
+- The Agricultural Production Systems sIMulator [APSIM] a highly advanced simulator of agricultural systems.

 <!--
 #### Snapshots